- After Effects User Guide

-Because we can see only a subset of the luminance values in a real-world scene in an HDR image on a monitor, it is sometimes necessary to adjust the exposure—the amount of light captured in an image—when working with an HDR image.
+Because we can see only a subset of the luminance values in a real-world scene in an HDR image on a monitor, it's sometimes necessary to adjust the exposure—the amount of light captured in an image—when working with an HDR image.
 Adjusting the exposure of an HDR image is like adjusting the exposure when photographing a scene in the real world, allowing you to bring detail out of dark or bright areas.
-You can use the Exposure effect to change the color values of a layer for final output, or you can just adjust the exposure in a specific viewer for preview purposes.
+You can use the Exposure effect to change the color values of a layer for the final output, or you can adjust the exposure in a specific viewer for preview purposes.

 Because some operations—including glows, blurs, and some blending modes—behave differently in 32-bpc mode as compared with 8-bpc or 16-bpc mode, your composition may look significantly different when you switch between high dynamic range and low dynamic range project settings.

 Additional resources about high dynamic range color

 Andrew Kramer provides a video tutorial on his Video Copilot website in which he demonstrates the advantages of using 32-bpc color with motion blur.

 On his fnord website, Brendan Bolles explains how to use the Color Profile Converter effect and film color profiles to adjust colors and perform tone mapping to make an HDR image appear as if it were shot on motion picture film.

 You can create and save color themes, explore and search existing themes, and browse your saved color themes using your Adobe Creative Cloud profile.
 See this tutorial to learn to use Adobe Color in After Effects.